-- 4.1 Is the Spatial Strategy set out in the Plan based on an appropriate and reasonable assessment and justified by robust evidence? - 4.2 Is the approach taken in informing the Spatial Strategy and the distribution of development across the Plan area justified, effective and in accordance with national policy? - 4.3 Does Policy SS1 provide an appropriate basis for the delivery of sustainable development and growth within the City of York? - 4.4 Is the proposed approach to new development and its location, as outlined by Policy SS1, sufficiently clear within the submitted Plan and is it supported by a robust and up to date evidence base?
+- 4.1 Is the Spatial Strategy set out in the Plan based on an appropriate and reasonable assessment and justified by robust evidence? - 4.2 Is the approach taken in informing the Spatial Strategy and the distribution of development across the Plan area justified, effective and in accordance with national policy? - 4.3 Does Policy SS1 provide an appropriate basis for the delivery of sustainable development and growth within the City of York? - 4.4 Policy SS1 sets out a spatial principle for sustainable modes of transport and Paragraph 3.12 of the submitted Plan says support will be provided for a pattern of development that favours and facilitates the use of more sustainable transport to minimise the future growth of traffic. - a) How does the Plan deliver this? - b) What evidence is there that the Spatial Strategy delivers what Paragraph 3.12 of the submitted Plan says? - c) Is it the most appropriate strategy when assessed against alternatives? - 4.5 Is the proposed approach to new development and its location, as outlined by Policy SS1, sufficiently clear within the submitted Plan and is it supported by a robust and up to date evidence base?